ivm25/Answering-Business-questions-using-SQL/README.md

 3. Future Work:
 ***
-*It will be good to answe the questions below using custom queries*
+*It will be good to answer the questions below using custom queries*

 1. Which artist is used in the most playlists?